The 10 Best Vegetables for Diabetes

 "Though we often talk about diabetes like it's a blood sugar problem, it's really more than that," says Jill Weisenberger, M.S., RDN, CDE, a Virginia-based dietitian and author of Prediabetes: A Complete Guide.
 "Type 2 diabetes is connected to insulin resistance, which is associated with fatty liver, heart disease, abnormal cholesterol levels, high blood pressure and even some types of cancer.
 So when we think about eating for diabetes, we also have to think about eating for heart disease prevention and cancer prevention."

 Weisenberger points out that different vegetables have different nutrients and different types of fiber, and that all are important for diabetes management and overall health.
-Here are 10 vegetables that Weisenberger recommends for diabetes management.
+Here are 10 vegetables for diabetes management that Weisenberger recommends.

 The fiber in nonstarchy vegetables helps us feel full and satisfied.
 Weisenberger recommends carrots as an especially filling, high-fiber vegetable.
 Carrots are also high in vitamin A, which helps with immunity and healthy eyes.
-Try them in our Balsamic Roasted Carrots (pictured above).
+Try them in our Balsamic Roasted Carrots.

 In addition to helping with satiety, the fiber in vegetables acts as a prebiotic.
 "Prebiotic fibers are fermented by our gut bacteria, helping them to thrive," Weisenberger says.
 "In some cases, this helps with glucose and cholesterol metabolism."
 Broccoli is a great choice for this, as are other cruciferous vegetables.